antistereov/server-config/README.md

     * choose *Force SSL*
   * Click save, and now you should be able to access NPM from `https://npm.example.com`.
 Congratulations!

+Keep in mind that this was just an example.
+Making Nginx Proxy Manager accessible from the internet might be a security risk.
 If you want to add more proxy hosts, just repeat this whole process.
 You can access NPM via http://10.0.0.5:81 using your [VPN](#vpn).

 ## VPN